Proto:Daikatana (Windows)/Milestone 2/Items

-An earlier texture for the Chianmail, dated .bmp texture for this item exists in the \data\skins folder.
+An earlier texture for the Chainmail, dated .bmp texture for this item exists in the \data\skins folder.
 It looks much more primitive than the Chainmail armor model used in this prototype, to the point where it looks like a t-shirt with a chain overlay on it.

-The pre-alpha Chromatic Armor gives the player 200 armor points, absorbs 50% of each attack and reflects laser-based attacks, but every time a laser attack is reflected ”you take ¼ of the damage”.
-What “you” means is unknown; it could mean the player's health or the armor itself.
+The prototype Chromatic Armor gives the player 200 armor points, absorbs 50% of each attack and reflects laser-based attacks, but every time a laser attack is reflected "you take ¼ of the damage".
+What "you" means is unknown; it could mean the player's health or the armor itself.
 The final version exists in Episode 1, but has been changed quite a bit; it gives the player 100 armor points, absorbs 50% of each attack and absorbs 90% of an Ion Blaster projectile's damage.

 A model for an object called "earwax" can be found in the game's files.
 When loaded, it looks like a green bottle with brownish string visible.
 What it was supposed to do is unknown.

-There are two models for the Envirosuit in the Pre-Alpha.
+There are two models for the Envirosuit in Milestone 2 and the Pre-Alpha.
 Both models are technically the same, but have the suit's texture placed very, very slightly different.
-One model is called “enviro.mdl” and was last modified during July 1997, while the second is called “envirosuit.mdl” and was last modified on August 1997.
+One model is called "enviro.mdl" and was last modified during July 1997, while the second is called "envirosuit.mdl" and was last modified on August 1997.